-Hoste Hainse, a non-profit non-governmental organization (NGO), was founded in 1990 by Sulochana Shrestha-Shah, and had the initial purpose of ensuring sound working conditions for the employees of its sister concern,
+Hoste Hainse was founded in 1990 by Sulochana Shrestha-Shah, and had the initial purpose of ensuring sound working conditions for the employees of its sister concern,

 By 1997, Sulochana Shrestha-Shah was awarded the

-Advocates for Human Rights Award [cached] for her continuous spearheading of social issues from the business sector, her work at both Formation Carpets as well as Hoste Hainse, pushing her motto "business with ethics."
-The Human Rights Award yielded in multiple synergies with like-minded individuals and organizations, and launched the Hoste Hainse Schools across rural Nepal.
+Advocates for Human Rights Award [cached] for her continuous spearheading of social issues from the business sector, her work at both Rugmark/Goodweave (via Formation Carpets) as well as Hoste Hainse, pushing her motto "business with ethics."
+The Human Rights Award yielded in multiple synergies with like-minded individuals and organizations, and launched the Hoste Hainse education programs across rural Nepal, primarily where poverty levels are high and education penetration low.

 A paragon in providing educational support to underprivileged children across Nepal, Hoste Hainse has more success stories than it has been able to tell, public relations being one of its weaknesses.
 To tackle this, we have recently started an informal blog, which aims to tell stories expediently as they happen, before they get lost: